Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: The Approach

-If the information in the prompt is longer than the LLM's token limit, the contextual information is left-truncated, removing information from the file that is further from the theorem statement. \tool samples the LLM with this prompt, which results in a whole proof script.
+The contextual information in the prompt can either be empty or contain the theorem statements that were successfully proven before the given theorem in the file.
+If the information in the prompt is longer than the LLM's token limit, the contextual information is left-truncated, removing information from the file that is further from the theorem statement. \tool samples the LLM with this prompt, which results in candidate whole proof scripts.

-Prior work in automated theorem proving has shown that the use of diverse inputs, such as different sets of available information, in models can increase the proving power of a proof-synthesis approach~\cite{First22icse}.
-Therefore, to increase variation in \tool's generated proofs, \tool samples the LLM with 4 variations of the same prompt, on 2 different dimensions---with and without contextual information and with and without chain-of-thought reasoning~\cite{Wei2022-qv}. \tool benefits from this approach because the Coq theorem prover can serve as an oracle of proof correctness to pick a correct proof from among multiple samples.
+Chain-of-thought~\cite{Wei2022-qv}, a popular prompting technique, prompts an LLM to provide natural language reasoning before generating its final response, and has been shown to help improve LLM performance. \tool implements chain-of-thought by first prompting the LLM with a modified system message that instructs it to generate reasoning, and then prompting it a second time, with the generated reasoning added to the \lstinline{[REASONING]} section of the user message.
+When \tool samples an LLM without chain-of-thought prompting, this extra section is omitted.

-Chain-of-thought, a popular prompting framework that prompts an LLM to provide reasoning before generating its final response, has been shown to help improve LLM performance. \tool implements chain-of-thought by first prompting the LLM with a modified system prompt, which instructs it to generate reasoning, and then generate a proof. \tool then prompts the LLM a second time, including the generated reasoning as a section in the user message.
+Prior work has shown that the use of diverse data in models can increase the proving power of a proof-synthesis approach~\cite{First22icse}.
+Accordingly, to increase variation in \tool's generated proofs, \tool samples the LLM with 4~variations of the same prompt in 2~different dimensions---with and without contextual information and with and without chain-of-thought reasoning. \tool benefits from this approach because the Coq theorem prover can serve as an oracle of proof correctness to pick a correct proof from among multiple samples.
+Our replication package~\cite{anonCobblestoneReplicationPackage} includes all prompts that were used as part of our evaluation.